Supersymmetric hybrid inflation with non-minimal coupling to gravity: The Model

-It's mass vanishes when $\phi \sim \pm v$ and becomes tachyonic for $\phi < |v|$.
-This is clearly indicated by the fact that at $\phi = 0$, $m^2_S = - \lambda^2v^2,$ provided $v \ne 0.$ It is the condition to generate instability to stop the inflation by the field $S$.
-Moreover, for any value of the inflaton field $\phi \ne 0$, the mass of the waterfall field $S$ is the coupling parameter dependent.
-The middle panel of the Fig.\ref{fig2} shows these features of the $m_{S}$ with respect to field $\phi$ at different values of the $\xi$.
-It is seen that for $\phi > \pm v$, the $m_{S}^2$ is highly dependent on the value of the $\xi$, as within this range of $\phi$, $m_{S}^2$ decreases very fast with increasing value of the $\xi$.
-Whereas in the range of $\phi < \pm v$, $m_{S}$ almost independent of the $\xi$.
+From this equation we found that irrespective of the value of $\xi$, the mass of the field $S$ remains positive when $\phi \ge \pm \;v$, but may become tachyonic only for the values of $\phi < \pm\; v$ (in the case when $v = M_{pl}$) with a slight dependence on the value of $\xi$.
+This tachyonic state, however, depends on the value of $v$.
+This is clearly indicated by the fact that at $\phi = 0$, $m^2_S = \lambda^2v^2(v^2 -3)/3$, which shows that the tachyonic state is possible only when $v<\sqrt{3} M_{pl}$.
+This means that within this range of values of $\phi$ there is an instability and hence the inflation is not well defined there.
+The top left plot of the Fig.\ref{fig3} shows these features of the $m_{S}$ with respect to field $\phi$ at different values of the $\xi$ as obtained from the equations (\ref{eq26}).
+It is seen that for $\phi > |v|$, $m_{S}^2$ is highly dependent on the value of the $\xi$, as within this range of $\phi$, $m_{S}^2$ decreases very fast with increasing value of the $\xi$.
+That is, the field $S$ becomes more heavier with the increasing $\phi$ only for the smaller value of the parameter $\xi$.\\ The mass squared of the field $S'$ can be derived from the potential for ${S'}$ corresponding to the potential (\ref{eq23}) as discussed above.
+The expression for the $m^2_{S'}$ can be obtained as